 If their disability is the result of a job-related illness or injury, and they are a local or state safety member, state peace officer/firefighter, state industrial member, state patrol member, or local miscellaneous member whose employer contracts for this benefit, they may be entitled to an industrial disability retirement.

-They should apply for their retirement as soon as they believe they are unable to perform their job due to a disability expected to be permanent or last longer than six months.
-An employer may also file on behalf of their employee.
-Visit Service & Disability Retirement for more information.
+They should apply for their retirement as soon as they believe they are unable to perform their job due to a disability expected to be permanent or last longer than twelve months.
+An employer may also file a disability retirement application on behalf of their employee by completing and submitting the Employer-Originated Disability Retirement Application (PDF) form.
 To understand employer responsibilities, see Policies & Procedures.

 If you suspect fraud, call the Disability Fraud Tip Line.